llooker/firebase_block_v3/README.md

 5. Copy the results of the _user_properties_ section into _user_properties_generated.view.lkml_ (replace the entire file)
 6. World domination.

+## Note on Query Costs
+We are querying the raw events log which might be expensive to query, we've added a _SQL_ALWAYS_WHERE_ clause to the model and only query this year's data for the sessions PDT.
+Adjust accordingly

 ## Troubleshooting

 * If you have duplicate dimensions with the same name (firebase allows same event name , keys but different types)